• HOSPITALITY

 Location: Prince Edward County

-From the team behind one of Prince Edward County's most cherished restaurants comes another expression of the same thoughtfulness and commitment to the land.
+From the team behind Flame + Smith comes another expression of the same thoughtfulness and connection to the land.

-Chef Hidde Zomer and Sarah Zomer have established a garden that supplies both the restaurant and the local community with freshly grown fruits and vegetables.
-It is a natural extension of everything Flame + Smith stands for, and a deepening of the brand's relationship with sustainable, land-connected living.
+Chef Hidde and Sarah Zomer have established a garden that supplies both the restaurant and the local community with freshly grown fruits and vegetables.
+A natural extension of everything Flame + Smith stands for and a deepening of their commitment to sustainable, land-connected living.

-When they approached us to create an identity for the Garden, the answer was immediate.
+When they approached us to create the identity, the answer was immediate.

 Union Food